William Lane: Early life

 Lane was born in Bristol, England on 6 September 1861, as the eldest son of James Lane, an Irish Protestant landscape gardener, and his English wife Caroline, née Hall.
 Lane was born with a debilitating clubfoot, a condition that would be partially corrected in Montreal later in life, leaving him with a limp.
-Lane's father James was a drunkard who when Lane was born was earning a miserable wage, but later he improved his circumstances and became an employer.
+Lane's father James was a drunkard when Lane was born, but he improved his circumstances and became an employer.

-The young Lane was educated at Bristol Grammar School and demonstrated himself as a gifted student, but he was sent early to work as an office boy.
-Lane's mother died when he was 14 years of age, and at age 16 he migrated to Canada where he worked odd jobs such as a linotype operator.
+The young Lane was educated at Bristol Grammar School.
+At age 16 he migrated to Canada where he worked odd jobs such as a linotype operator.
 During this time he began engrossed in the writings of economist Henry George and socialist Edward Bellamy.
 In 1881 by the age of 24 he became a reporter for the Detroit Free Press, where he would meet his future wife Ann Macquire whom he would marry on 22 July 1883.